Kron4ek/Conty/README.md

 * Works on Steam Deck.
 * Root rights are **not required**.
 * Compressed (with squashfs or dwarfs), so it takes a lot less disk space than uncompressed containers and can provide faster filesystem access in some cases.
-* Contains many packages and libraries, it can run almost everything, and you don't need to install anything on your main (host) system. **You can even run 32-bit applications on pure 64-bit systems** (but your kernel needs **CONFIG_IA32_EMULATION**).
+* Contains many packages and libraries, it can run almost everything, and you don't need to install anything on your main (host) system. **You can even run 32-bit applications on pure 64-bit systems**.
 * Based on Arch Linux, contains modern software (including fresh videodrivers).
 * Almost completely seamless experience.
 All applications that you run with Conty read and store their configs in your $HOME directory as if you weren't using the container at all.
 * No performance overhead.
 Since it's just a container, there is virtually no performance overhead, all applications will run at full speed.
 Regarding memory usage, Conty uses a bit more memory due to compression and because applications from the container can't share libraries with your system apps.